Hammock (Cái võng)

 French version

 Young or old, a scholar (Sĩ) is always well considered in the Vietnamese society.
 Much regard is given to him as well as the first place in social hierarchy before the farmer (Nông), the craftman ( Công ), and the merchant ( Thương ).
+That’s why the latter does not cease to ridicule him in folk songs.

 Ai ơi chớ lấy học trò